thuml/depyf/docs/walk_through.rst

 How does Dynamo transform and modify the function?
 ---------------------------------------------------

-As we understand the global picture of ``torch.compile`` as a Just-In-Time compiler, we can diver deeper in how it works.
+As we understand the global picture of ``torch.compile`` as a Just-In-Time compiler, we can dive deeper in how it works.
 Unlike general purpose compilers like ``gcc`` or ``llvm``, ``torch.compile`` is a domain-specific compiler: it only focuses on PyTorch related computation graph.
 Therefore, we need a tool to separate users code into two parts: plain python code and computation graph code.

 ``Dynamo``, living inside the module ``torch._dynamo``, is the tool for doing this.
 Normally we don't interact with this module directly.
 It is called inside the ``torch.compile`` function.